ImperativeProgramming/Practices2021/Week04-Functions-Strings/README.md

 ![Function structure](https://www.geeksforgeeks.org/wp-content/uploads/Function-Prototype-in-c.png)

 ## Task 1
-Recreate the warm up exercise, make a function called "is_pi" that returns either 1 or 0 (zero) for the numbers divisible by 3.
+Recreate the warm up exercise, make a function called "is_pim" that returns either 1 or 0 (zero) for the numbers divisible by 4 or finishing with 4.

+## Task 2
+Extend the implementation of Task 1 to respond "pim" to any number that contains 4.

 ### Arrays
 Array is a block of sequential data, let's check a first example with an array containing 4 numbers.